paulipa/sico-wiki/groups-and-roles/fc-mqp-checklist.md

 ## Comms
 Select what voice comms you are going to use.
 In most cases you will be using Discord as it is a bit easier to use.
 Mumble is used for larger operations or operations where we have multiple fleets out at the sametime.

-> Most often you want to use Discord for MQP fleets {.is-info}
+> Most often you want to use Discord for GRIP: Fleets & PvP fleets {.is-info}

 ### Discord
-Make sure all of your members are on discord as this is a requirement for the MQP fleet.
+Make sure all of your members are on discord as this is a requirement for the GRIP fleet.
 With this we will make sure that the members have activated their discord service.

 ### Mumble
 Make sure that all of your fleet members are in mumble.
 Make also sure that you have set your own keybiddings correctly as described in here: https://www.silentcoalition.com/help-center/mumble/#Setting-up-keybinds